<-BackHow to do bottom-up market sizing in Africa with practical tips

 Which segment is most prepared to pay for solving the problem?

-Would people be interested in your product?
+Are people interested in your product?

 Market research techniques to uncover this